26 great free streaming services for cord cutters

 IMDb TV

-Amazon’s foray into free streaming video started out slow but has steadily bulked up with more movies and shows, some of which you won’t find on other free services.
+Amazon’s foray into free streaming video started out slow but has steadily bulked up with more movies and shows, including original series and some shows won’t find on other free services.
 Naturally, you can see the IMDb ratings for each selection as you scroll through the catalog.
 [IMDb TV]

-Notable programming: Mad Men, Lost, Scent of a Woman, St. Elsewhere
+Notable programming: Mad Men, Lost, Scent of a Woman, St. Elsewhere, the original spy thriller Alex Rider

 Devices: Amazon Fire TV, Roku, Android TV, Apple TV, LG TVs, Xbox consoles, PlayStation 4, iOS, Android, web, and via the Amazon Video app on other devices